 C++ bitset Example to manage Attendance Using the reset function

-Let us take an example to manage attendance using the bitset reset function in C++.
+Let's consider an illustration to handle attendance by employing the bitset reset method in C++.

 Example